-When encountering new information, the AI-literate citizen interrogates the tool, its outputs, how it is represented by the media/field experts, and considers the following questions:
+When encountering new information, the AI-literate citizen interrogates the tool, its outputs,and how it is represented by the media/field experts, and considers questions such as the following:

 Librarians Sandy Hervieux and Amanda Wheatley, both of McGill University, created a framework - "The ROBOT Test" for evaluating AI tools (especially as these technologies and their respective outputs are presented by the media).